cert-manager/website/content/en/docs/concepts/project-maturity.md

 The cert-manager API is currently at `v1` and is stable.

+## Supported Versions

+cert-manager supports versions for the current and last minor release.
+This means that if the latest release is `v1.2`, cert-manager supports the versions `v1.2` and `v1.1`.
+Support means that bug fixes will be backported to supported minor versions and patch releases will be made.

 ## Compatibility

 cert-manager has a hard guarantee of compatibly with the current stable upstream